Serenity 6.5.2 Release Notes (2023-02-21)

 //...

-The code block above is from the slick.dataview.js file in the original SlickGrid repository.
-We replicated a similar logic in our RemoteView class.
+file within the original SlickGrid repository.
+A similar logic was reproduced in our custom RemoteView

 export class GroupingAndSummariesInGrid extends EntityGrid<ProductRow, any> {